Intellisrc/m2d2/README.md

 		}
 		callback(list);
 	}, { //This is the template:
-		dt : {
+        html : "", // Clear the contents each time, otherwise it will append data each cycle. dt : {
-			'class' : "title",
+			className : "title",
 			onclick : function(event){
 				alert("This word is:" , event.target.text);
 			}
 		},
 		dd : {
-			'class' : "definition"
+			className : "definition"
 		}
-	}, 60000); //You can se the interval as last argument.
+	}, 60000); //You can set the interval as last argument.

-	//TODO: idea:
 	return {
 		onmouseover : function(event) {
 			event.target.className = "over";